top of page

 Do I need a computer for online HVAC training?

-To take our free online HVAC course, you will need a phone, tablet, or computer with an internet connection.
+To take our online HVAC course, you will need a phone, tablet, or computer with an internet connection.
 A lot of our graduates took classes while they were on the job site or in between jobs.
 The HVAC course is super convenient and always accessible.

 Is there a textbook for the online HVAC training?